 Becoming a Board Member of The Humane Society of NMB

-When you become a member of the HSNMB Board of Directors you are helping shape the future for the homeless and unwanted animals that come to us for shelter and care.
-The responsibilities are great but the satisfaction is second to none!
+When you become a member of the HSNMB Board of Directors, you are helping shape the future of the homeless and unwanted animals that come to us for shelter and care.
+The responsibilities are great, but the satisfaction is second to none!
 Please review the responsibilities of a Board Member.

 - Participate in shaping and achieving our organizational vision and goals.